Should you need urgent health advice please contact your GP or call NHS 111. In an emergency please visit A&E or call 999

 A stereotype is a set idea about what someone or something is like.
 When we talk about ‘gender stereotypes’, we are talking about the assumptions people make because of a gender label.

 In adverts, we often see images of girls playing with dolls and princesses and boys playing with building blocks and cars.
-In toy shops, we often see blue packaging with pictures of boys on one set of toys and pick packaging with pictures of girls on others.
+In toy shops, we often see blue packaging with pictures of boys on one set of toys and pink packaging with pictures of girls on others.

 Toys often aimed at boys: